Russia's New Super Submarine, Belgorod (K-329)

 Belgorod is one of the least understood submarines currently being built.
-It was launched in April 2019 and is expected to start sea trials in 2021.
+It was launched in April 2019 and started sea trials on June 25 2021.
 It will be armed with the Poseidon strategic nuclear weapon, and also perform secretive seabed warfare missions.
 In this latter role it will be operated on behalf of the Main Directorate of Deep-Sea Research (GUGI).
 It is unclear which role will take precedence.

 Airbus satelite image of Severodvinsk, Feb-10 2021.
 Includes material © CNES 2021, Distribution Airbus DS all rights reserved / PLEIADES satellite imagery | Acquired through ShadowBreak Intl.
 Click for high resolution.

 - 6 x Poseidon nuclear weapons.